As Uber's new CEO, Dara Khosrowshahi, takes his place at the executive table, Uber engineers reveal how its machine-learning technology works

 Machine-learning technology is very closely tied to search, location data, mapping, and delivery times.
-Search and many other applications now rely on this form of artificial intelligence.
+Search and so many applications now rely on this form of artificial intelligence.

-Meet Michelangelo -- Uber Technologies' machine-learning platform -- which is designed to manage data, train, evaluate, and deploy models, and to make and monitor predictions.
+Meet Michelangelo, Uber Technologies' machine-learning platform designed to manage data, train, evaluate, and deploy models, and to make and monitor predictions.
 The system also supports traditional machine-learning models, time series forecasting, and deep learning.

 Uber has been using Michelangelo for about a year.
 Dozens of teams within the company build and deploy artificial intelligence (AI) models through this platform.
 It runs across several Uber data centers, leverages specialized hardware, and serves predictions for the highest-loaded online services, according to a post co-written by Jeremy Hermann, head of the machine-learning platform at Uber, and Mike Del Balso, product manager of machine learning at Uber.

 Hermann and Del Balso reveal insights on Uber and how the machine-learning technology works and how Michelangelo is designed to address gaps in the way the company's data scientists and engineers design systems across Uber.